Dokumentationszentrum Obersalzberg: Historic site

 Located in the German state of Bavaria, close to the Austrian border, Obersalzberg in the 19th century was one of the earliest tourist destinations in the Berchtesgaden Alps.
 That changed, when Hitler purchased the Berghof (Mountain House) residence upon the Nazi seizure of power in 1933 and a large area was cordoned off and evacuated.
-After World War II, the premises were handed over to the State of Bavaria, however, they remained occupied by a United States Armed Forces recreation center and the General Walker Hotel for US troops, which had been the original Platterhof luxury hotel that had been used by the Nazis.
+After World War II, the premises were handed over to the State of Bavaria, but they remained occupied by a United States Armed Forces recreation center and the General Walker Hotel for US troops, which had been the original Platterhof luxury hotel that had been used by the Nazis.
 The hotel was demolished in 2001.

-The nearby Hotel Türken which was often used by the SS, was badly damaged in 1945.
+The nearby Hotel Türken, which was often used by the SS, was badly damaged in 1945.
 It was rebuilt in 1950 and reopened as a hotel before Christmas that year.
 Visitors can still explore the historic underground hallways and tunnels that had been used by the Nazis.
 Access to the bunkers was closed for construction in September 2017 and remained closed in July 2018 "until further notice".

-After the withdrawal of the US forces in 1996, the Bavarian state government resumed its plans to have a luxury hotel erected, but also the documentation center on the Nazi past in order to prevent the re-opened area becoming a pilgrimage site for Neo-Nazis.
+After the withdrawal of the US forces in 1996, the Bavarian state government resumed its plans to have a luxury hotel erected, but also the documentation center on the Nazi past to prevent the reopened area from becoming a pilgrimage site for Neo-Nazis.
 The hotel (originally the InterContinental and now the Kempinski Hotel Berchtesgaden) was built at the former site of Göring's residence.

 The museum itself sits on the foundation of the Hoher Göll guesthouse.
-There is also a link through a tunnel to the extended bunker complex at the demolished General Walker Hotel (former Platterhof), constructed in 1943–45.
+Also, a tunnel to the extended bunker complex exists at the demolished General Walker Hotel (former Platterhof), constructed in 1943–45.